LPN to RN Online Programs in AR: Uncovering Top Degrees

 What should I look for in an LPN to RN program in Arkansas?

-Before you start looking at schools, make a checklist.
-Whether you’re concerned about the financial aid you can qualify for, the topics covered in the curriculum, or the delivery method schools use, you should be clear about exactly what you’re looking for.
+Before looking at schools, make a checklist of your wants and needs.
+Whether you’re concerned about the financial aid, the topics covered in the curriculum, or the delivery method schools use, be clear about exactly what you’re looking for.
 No matter what’s on your list, however, the school should be accredited.
-Accreditation ensures that you’re receiving the quality education you need to get an RN license.
+Accreditation ensures that you’re receiving the quality education you need to meet RN licensure requirements.

 Now that you understand what to expect when transitioning from LPN to RN, let’s take a look at your future.
 The median salary for an RN in Arkansas is $72,920, compared to $48,790 for an LPN.
 This nearly 50% increase in pay makes the move to RN more financially rewarding.
 Even in the 10th percentile, RNs start with salaries of $45,200, which is close to the median LPN pay.